 10.1 We’ll usually notify you of changes using your Internet Banking secure inbox, but we may also use email, SMS, post, online notifications or any other appropriate messaging service.
 Provided we give you at least two months’ notice in advance, we can:

-a) change any of these terms or conditions, including introducing or changing charges, changing the terms or conditions of the Additional Services, or withdrawing an Additional Service;
+a) change any of the Internet Banking terms and conditions, the Additional Services terms and conditions, or withdraw an Additional Service;

 b) end this agreement.

-We can also make a change that is to your advantage without telling you in advance.
+We can also make a change that is positive to you without telling you in advance.

 10.2 The notice period will start from the date we tell you we have delivered the notice to your Internet Banking secure inbox or have sent it by one of the other means.